hashicorp/vagrant/docs/rake.md

 ## SSH Commands

 Perhaps you want to write a rake task that does some commands within the virtual server setup?
-This can be done through `Vagrant::SSH`. `Vagrant::SSH` is simply a wrapper around `Net::SSH` and the objects returned are typically `Net::SSH` objects.
+This can be done through the `ssh` accessor of the environment, which is an instance of `Vagrant::SSH`. `Vagrant::SSH` is simply a wrapper around `Net::SSH` and the objects returned are typically `Net::SSH` objects.